 James Morgan and Juliette Pochin formed the partnership Morgan Pochin while they were undergraduates at Cambridge, and have gone on to work in a huge variety of fields, from EMMY award winning TV series to UK album chart successes, and, most recently, feature films.

 They began working in television with Armstrong and Miller (C4) and then followed the Emmy/BAFTA winning The Kumars at no.42, According to Becs (BBC1), Sermon from St.Albion's (Harry Enfield/Ian Hislop), War Months (Discovery), The Thing about Vince (Timothy Spall - ITV) and Horizon (BBC1).
-They recently did the music for Save the Children's TV ad campaign for Christmas 2013.
+They also wrote the music for a recent Save The Children Christmas TV campaign.